 This Guaranty Agreement (the "Guaranty"), dated effective as of September [___], 2000, is made and entered into by Enron Corp., an Oregon corporation ("Guarantor") in favor of ROYAL BANK OF CANADA.

-WHEREAS, ROYAL BANK OF CANADA, a Schedule I Bank under the Bank Act (Canada) ("Counterparty") and ENRON CANADA CORP. (the “Company"), an indirect wholly-owned subsidiary of Guarantor, are contemplating entering into a Swap Transaction pursuant to the ISDA Master Agreement dated as of the effective date hereof, a copy of which is attached hereto as Exhibit "A" (such Agreement, (including the Swap Transaction Confirmation) as the same may from time to time be modified, amended and supplemented, shall be referred to herein as the "Contract"); and Guarantor will directly or indirectly benefit from the transactions to be entered into between the Company and Counterparty.
+WHEREAS, ROYAL BANK OF CANADA, a Schedule I Bank under the Bank Act (Canada) ("Counterparty") and ENRON CANADA CORP. (the “Company"), an indirect wholly-owned subsidiary of Guarantor, are contemplating entering into a swap transaction pursuant to the ISDA Master Agreement and the related Confirmation, each dated as of the effective date hereof, copies of which are attached hereto as Exhibit "A" (such Agreement and Confirmation as the same may from time to time be modified, amended and supplemented, shall be referred to herein as the "Contract"); and Guarantor will directly or indirectly benefit from the transactions to be entered into between the Company and Counterparty.

 Section 1.01 Certain Defined Terms. (a) As used in this Guaranty, the following terms shall have the following meanings (such meanings to be equally applicable to both the singular and the plural forms of the terms defined):